MicrosoftDocs/cpp-docs/docs/atl/reference/cprivateobjectsecuritydesc-class.md

  Returns true on success, false on failure.

 ### Remarks
- The second method, which permits specifying the object type GUID of the object or controlling how ACEs are inherited, is only available on systems running Windows 2000 and later.
+ The second method permits specifying the object type GUID of the object or controlling how ACEs are inherited.

 ## See Also
  [SECURITY_DESCRIPTOR](http://msdn.microsoft.com/library/windows/desktop/aa379561)